outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - organize into primary core functions & list sample parameters (like objects to identify for the identify function)
   - function to translate interface query logic into interface language (combination of core functions (find/build) & other core components)

 ## examples to make

+  - example of applying problem-structure interface
+    - these are examples of contradiction/error types of the system-optimizing insight 'align relevant intents', which have the structural problem type 'misalignment' of the concept 'relevance':
+      - local & global intents (local efficiency/fulfillment of local incentives/priorities, at the expense of global inefficiency/lack of fulfillment of global priorities/requirements/incentives, by allocating local solution side effects to global entities): https://en.wikipedia.org/wiki/Anti-pattern
+      - misaligning prioritization & intent (over-prioritize job duties like monitoring, to benefit the manager) that doesnt align with other intents (subordinate productivity) which benefit the company
+      - imbalance/missing/disconnection from related objects (criticism & solution, solution & responsibility)
+      - mis-aligning functionality (learning/potential) with requirement (repeating task)
+      - mis-aligning intent of a product (making customer independent) with dependency structures (requires customer to use it beyond its value to them)

   - finish dilemma example formats
   - query examples for use cases like: